denkungsart/filmmakers-api/docs/authentication.md

 # Authentication

-## Token-based
+## Token-Based

-Once you have been issued an API key you can use the following code to authorize requests:
+Once you have been issued an API key, you can use the following code to authorize requests:

 ```shell
 curl "api_endpoint_here" \